-We welcome applications from students with disabilities, including mental health conditions, long term illnesses, an autism spectrum disorder, dyslexia, dyspraxia, and other Specific Learning Difficulties (SpLDs).
+We welcome applications from students with disabilities, including mental health conditions, long term illnesses, an autism spectrum condition, dyslexia, dyspraxia, and other Specific Learning Difficulties (SpLDs).
 Our admissions decisions are based on academic merit alone and our Disability Advisory Service currently has over 4,000 students registered.
 Over 1,000 of these students have declared a specific learning difficulty (SpLD).

 Whether your disability is seen or unseen we can provide the support you need at all stages of the application process and for the duration of your studies at Oxford.

 We strongly recommend that you attend an Open Day if you can.
 There are three main Open Days each year: two at the end of June or beginning of July and one in mid-September.
-In 2020, and as a result of coronavirus (Covid-19) our Open Days will be virtual and online but they will still provide a good opportunity to meet tutors and admissions staff, and to talk to current students.
+In 2021, as a result of coronavirus (COVID-19) our July Open Days are expected to be virtual and online but they will still provide a good opportunity to meet tutors and admissions staff, and to talk to current students.
 Information about studying at Oxford with a disability or SpLD can be obtained from departments and colleges, or from the Disability Advisory Service.

 You may also like to refer to the University Access Guide for information on buildings around Oxford, and to explore an interactive map of the city centre.
 Detailed information about access to specific buildings is also available from individual colleges and departments.